-A repeated theme in the FOMC documents is the difficulty of detecting leakers, with efforts presumably hampered by to the large number of policy makers.
-To my knowledge the only case where a leak led to the resignation of a policy maker is the 2017 resignation of Richmond Fed President Lacker following admission of his involvement in leaking confidential FOMC information to Medley Global Advisers in 2012.
-Medley Global Advisers was founded in 1995 and was also involved in another major leak discussed in the June 1999 transcripts
+A repeated theme in the FOMC documents is the difficulty of detecting leakers, with efforts presumably hampered by the large number of policymakers.
+To my knowledge, the only case in which a leak led to the resignation of a policymaker is the 2017 resignation of Richmond Fed President Lacker following admission of his involvement in the leak of confidential FOMC information to Medley Global Advisors in 2012.
+Medley Global Advisors, which was founded in 1995, was also involved in another major leak discussed in the June 1999 transcripts.
+Leaks to Macroeconomic Advisers, another policy intelligence firm like Medley Global Advisors, are also discussed in the FOMC transcripts.